Aerospace Aftermarket

 Yes.
 A well-structured RFQ form — airframe, serial, part number, urgency, quantity, ship-to location — improves enquiry quality before a salesperson even responds.
 Combined with routing logic that sends rotable requests to the rotable desk and AOG requests to the AOG desk, this can reduce response time significantly and materially improve quote-to-order conversion.

 Aftermarket parts SEO is inherently long-tail and commercial.
-Searches like "Cessna 172 muffler PMA" or "Gulfstream G550 APU overhaul" have low volume individually but high commercial intent — the searcher is in procurement, not research.
+Searches combining a specific airframe family, a part category, and PMA / TSO authorisation status have low volume individually but high commercial intent — the searcher is in procurement, not research.
 The total demand across thousands of aircraft-part-application combinations adds up to meaningful pipeline.
 The strategy is to build a comprehensive application-led content structure that ranks for the long-tail queries most generic suppliers ignore.

 By demonstrating certification credibility, availability advantages, and price-performance clearly.
 OEMs dominate brand-name search but often underperform on application-led content and PMA alternatives.
 Aftermarket suppliers who build strong PMA-versus-OEM comparison content, surface certification documentation clearly, and compete on availability and total cost of operation consistently win more RFQs from cost-conscious operators — particularly Part 91 business aviation and Part 135 charter operators.